slvg01/3_openspace_organizer/README.md

 - Structure and present a GitHub project

-## Main features (on the main branch)
+## Main features (on the main branch) - DONE
-The default setup of the open space is 6 tables of 4 seats → 24 seats
+- The default setup of the open space is 6 tables of 4 seats → 24 seats
 - The program takes an XL list of colleagues file as argument to the load in the main.py script
 - The program distributes at random the people on the existing tables and says how many seats are left
 - The program can gracefully deal with the possibility of having too many people in the room